amartincolby/Rust-Quick-Guide/README.md

     contents.

-    Rust's compiler is capable of sub-lexical lifetimes and allows entities to be in scope but at the end of their lives.
+    Rust's compiler is capable of sub-lexical lifetimes and allows entities to still be in scope but at the end of their lives.
 The compiler can tell if a reference is declared and then used before the end of a scope.
 Thus, the lifetime of a reference is actually from the point at which it is declared to when it is finally used.
 This is a key part of the borrow checker.